Niger’s neighbors approve military intervention

 The ECOWAS didn’t specify the size of the intervention force or which member states would participate.
 Suspended ECOWAS members Mali and Burkina Faso have vowed that a military intervention against Niger would be seen as a declaration of war against them.
 African Freedom Institute President Franklin Nyamsi warned last week in an RT interview that the bloc could trigger “a world African war” if it tries to remove Niger’s military government by force.

-Nigeria, Senegal and Ivory Coast are among the ECOWAS members that have demanded a restoration of Niger’s former government.
+Nigeria, Senegal, and Ivory Coast are among the ECOWAS members that have demanded a restoration of Niger’s former government.
 Ivory Coast President Alassane Ouattara condemned the detention of Bazoum under house arrest as a “terrorist act.”

 At Thursday’s summit in Abuja, he told reporters, “We do not accept, we will not accept coups d’etat.
 These putschists must go.
 If they don’t let Bazoum out to be able to exercise his mandate, I think we should move ahead and get them out.”

 Niger’s military government has defied the regional bloc’s demands and vowed to defend the country against any foreign attack.
-One of the junta’s leaders, General Salifou Moody, reportedly sought assistance from Russian defense contractor Wagner Group PMC, which has operated in Mali, Burkina Faso, Sudan, Mozambique and the Central African Republic.
+One of the junta’s leaders, General Salifou Moody, reportedly sought assistance from Russian defense contractor Wagner Group PMC, which has operated in Mali, Burkina Faso, Sudan, Mozambique, and the Central African Republic.
 With expiration of the ECOWAS deadline on Sunday, the junta closed the country’s airspace “until further notice.”